CoTran: An LLM-based Code Translator using Reinforcement Learning with Feedback from Compiler and Symbolic Execution: Introduction

-\item We introduce a Keyword Tokenizer (kw-Tok) specialized for code translation tasks, which for P2J and J2P translation accounts for $+3.57\%$, $+6.62\%$ increase on FEqAcc and, $+3.28\%$, $+4.79\%$ increase on CompAcc.
+\item We introduce a specialized Keyword Tokenizer (kw-Tok) for code translation, boosting FEqAcc by $+3.57\%$ for J2P and $+6.62\%$ for P2J, and CompAcc by $+3.28\%$ and $+4.79\%$, resp.
 (Section~\ref{sec3:methodology})

-\item We contribute a large, well-curated dataset AVATAR-TC (built on top of AVATAR~\cite{ahmad-2021-avatar}) that has more than \num{57000} equivalent Java-Python code pairs.
-Based on what we know, this is the first large-scale dataset, where equivalence of program pairs has been extensively tested via human-written and symexec tests \footnote{Code+Dataset at: \url{https://anonymous.4open.science/r/CoTran}}.
+\item We contribute a large, well-curated dataset AVATAR-TC (built on top of AVATAR~\cite{ahmad-2021-avatar}) having \num{57000}+ Java-Python code pairs with human-written test-cases (TCs).
+Compared to AVATAR, faulty codes are manually fixed and TCs (by problem-setters) are collected from coding platforms, enabling the calculation of translator FEqAcc.
+Based on what we know, this is the first large-scale dataset thoroughly testing code pairs with human-written TCs.
 (Section~\ref{sec4:avatartc}) \end{itemize}